hakzsam/re-pcounter-tools/hwdocs/pcounter/nvc0/nvc0-intro.rst

 -----------

 This measures the how active the unified shader unit is running any type of shader.
-If you coupl e this information with the various shader_instruction_rate values you can get an idea for the workload the shader unit has and which shader types to tune if the shader uniti becomes a bottleneck.
+If you couple this information with the various shader_instruction_rate values you can get an idea for the workload the shader unit has and which shader types to tune if the shader uniti becomes a bottleneck.